joemasilotti/railsdevs.com/docs/production_settings.md

 # Production settings

-This wiki documents all of the configuration for the production environment.
+This documents all of the configuration for the production environment.

 ## Environment variables

-* `HOST` - Set to the production URL for route helpers, like `root_url`.
+* `HOST` - Set to the production URL for route helpers, like `root_url`. railsdevs uses `railsdevs.com`.

 ## Credentials